 The Epilepsy Foundation led a group of organizations representing individuals living with chronic and rare health conditions in an April 27, 2016 letter to the Drug Enforcement Administration (DEA) expressing broad support from the patient community for removing federal barriers to cannabis research.

 Epilepsy Foundation Leads Letter in Support of Rescheduling Cannabis

 Moving cannabis from Schedule I in the Controlled Substances Act (CSA) would pave the way for greater research and new treatments.
 Currently it is difficult for scientists and researchers to organize clinical trials involving cannabis because it is a Schedule I substance and only the National Institute for Drug Abuse (NIDA) can cultivate cannabis for medical research.
 There are also additional costs and infrastructure requirements due to the Schedule I status that can limit innovation and investment in medical benefit research.

-Recently the DEA announced it would make a determination on the Food and Drug Administration (FDA) recommendation on the scheduling of cannabis in the first half of 2016.
+In April 2016, the DEA announced it would make a determination on the Food and Drug Administration (FDA) recommendation on the scheduling of cannabis.
 This announcement was included in a letter from the DEA, the Department of Health and Human Services (HHS), and the Office of National Drug Control Policy (ONDCP), sent to the Senate in response to a 2015 letter.

 Group Letter on Cannabis Rescheduling (April 2016)